Litote/kmongo/kmongo-kdoc/docs/extensions-overview.md

 val result: List<String?> = col.projection(Friend::name).toList()
 ```

-If you need to retrieve more than three fields - or if you don't use the sync driver - you have two options:
+If you need to retrieve more than three fields - you have two options:

 - Use a custom dedicated class with [```FindIterable.projection```](https://litote.org/kmongo/dokka/kmongo/org.litote.kmongo/com.mongodb.client.-find-iterable/projection.html) functions.